chexex/jirosso/README.md

 # Jirosso

-Jirosso is a command line tool for manipulating JIRA tasks.
+Jirosso is a command line tool to manipulate JIRA tasks.

 ## Basic setup